 Note: some policies also cover steering, air conditioning, and the car’s fuel system.

 If you’re buying a new car, mechanical breakdown insurance is less costly than an extended warranty.
 You pay a few hundred dollars a year for MBI, compared to a few thousand dollars for the warranty.
-And you still get the peace of mind that comes with knowing any major issues will be taken care of.
+You will also still get the peace of mind that comes with knowing any major issues will be taken care of.
 However, MBI deductibles are higher.
-So you’ll end up paying more with an MBI if your new car breaks down frequently.
+So, you’ll end up paying more with an MBI if your new car breaks down frequently.